lyraproj/dgo/README.md

 #### Collection types
 The default type for an Array or a Map can be overridden.
-This is particularly useful when working with mutable collections where the default type dynamically changes when the collection is modified.
+This is particularly useful when working with mutable collections.
 If an explicit type is given to the collection, it will instead ensure that any modifications made to it will be in conformance with that type.
+The default type is backed by the collection and changes dynamically when the collection is modified.

 ## Immutability